x1yl/cors-proxy/README.md

 - This demo is provided for testing and evaluation purposes only
 - Excessive usage or abuse of the demo instance may lead to IP bans
 - It is strongly recommended that you deploy your own instance for production use
-- The demo may be taken down or have increase usage limits applied at any time
+- The demo may be taken down or have increased usage limits applied at any time

 ## :sparkles: Features